Kubernetes Deployment Strategies

 Here, we will discuss various different strategies to upgrade applications from the older version to newer version capabilities.

-- Recreate deployment strategy will terminate all the running pod instances then recreate them with the newer version.
+- Recreate deployment strategy will terminate all the running pod instances and then recreate them with the newer version.

 - It is also called dummy deployment.

-- This technique implies downtime of the application that depends on both shutdown and boot duration of the application.
+- This technique implies downtime of the application that depends on both the shutdown and boot duration of the application.